sishuowang/Solutions_Manual_CME2006_MESA2014/Others/Preface.md

 and apply them in research.

 Note that by no means are the solutions to be taken as "standard answers".
+This might particularly be the case for the present solutions manual where the solutions are not given by the author of the original books.
-Instead, I wish it can play a tiny role in bridging the divide between people with various backgrounds to work together on biological questions.
+Instead, I wish that the solutions manual can play a tiny role in bridging the divide between people with various backgrounds to work together on biological questions.
 Just like Ziheng, Jianhao, and I, who enrolled in different programs when studying at CAU---animal sciences, math, and biology---are